What is the Command Line?

 Real-World Exercises

-To reinforce your learning, try these real-world exercises:
+To reinforce your learning, try these real-world exercises:-

 Navigation Practice